BA (Hons), PgDip Nutrition Science and Practice, mBANT, rCNHC

 I’m 54 and live in York, England, with my family.
-My journey to becoming a qualified nutritional therapist and certified health coach started six years ago following my own health challenges.
+My journey to becoming a qualified nutritional therapist and certified health coach started in 2013 following my own health challenges.
 Changing my diet had unexpected and far-reaching effects on my health and led me to change many aspects of my lifestyle too.
 It was clear that I was living and breathing nutrition and ‘primal’ health.
-I studied to become a Primal Health Coach and then went on to study nutrition science on a practice-based, postgraduate course that embraced biochemistry, functional medicine and critique of scientific evidence.
+I studied to become a Primal Health Coach and then went on to study nutrition science on the Northern College of Acupuncture’s practice-based, postgraduate course that embraced biochemistry, functional medicine and critique of scientific evidence.

-My Philosophy → I believe that moving away from very carbohydrate-heavy, industrially-produced meals and snacks is a powerful tool in reaching health, fitness and body composition goals. → A real-food diet is quite a simple concept but not so easy to achieve in real life, in an environment where even sports and leisure centres offer predominantly sweet, fried or pastry-based foods. → Food is the starting point and its effect on us cannot be emphasised enough, but keeping our bodies moving – not necessarily in formal exercise classes – is very important if we are to keep our fitness as we go beyond our teens and twenties.
-Finding ways to move more in everyday life and developing strength and flexibility is not, as I used to think, just for gym enthusiasts and body-builders and young people. → I fell in love with the primal way of life: feeling sunshine on my skin, daylight in my eyes, grass under my bare feet, the smells of the seasons, the challenge of balancing on kerbs and logs, the pleasures of good food, sleep, conversation, walks, relaxation, meditation, prayer, gratitude, living in a community.
+My Philosophy 1.
+I believe that moving away from carbohydrate-heavy, industrially-produced meals and snacks is a powerful tool in reaching health, fitness and body composition goals.
+2. A real-food diet is a simple concept but not so easy to achieve in real life.
+Even sports and leisure centres predominantly sell sweet, heavily-processed, bread- or pastry-based foods.
+And cooking real food at home takes some planning and preparation.
+3. Food is the starting point and it's impossible to over-emphasise its effect on us, but the way we live is also hugely important: →Keeping our bodies moving – not necessarily in formal exercise classes – is a must if we are to keep our fitness as we go beyond our teens and twenties.
+Finding ways to move more in everyday life and developing strength and flexibility is not, as I used to think, just for gym enthusiasts and body-builders and young people.
+We are never too late to start. → I chose the 'primal' way of life because I fell in love with the simple things that I had forgotten since becoming an adult: feeling sunshine on my skin, daylight in my eyes, grass under my bare feet, the smells of the seasons, the challenge of balancing on kerbs and logs, the pleasures of good food, sleep, conversation, walks, relaxation, meditation, prayer, gratitude, living in a community.
 All of this, of course, underlined by feeling in good enough shape, fitness and health to enjoy it.

 My longer primal health story

 After my twins were born in 2005, when I was 40, I seemed to be slowly accumulating weight and generally slowing down.
 I was becoming the kind of mum who sits at the side of the ball pool and doesn’t quite have the energy to join in.
-I started having the odd migraine, something I hadn’t had since my teens, and it was slowly dawning on me that perhaps once one turns 40, one cannot carry on getting away with the same amount of crisps and chocolate bars….
+I started having the odd migraine, something I hadn’t had since my teens, and it was slowly dawning on me that perhaps once we turn 40, we can’t carry on getting away with the same amount of crisps and chocolate bars….

 Apart from my obvious indulgences, I thought I was generally eating healthily: lots of cereal bars, brown rice, brown pasta, muesli, huge fruit salads, home-cooked food that was increasingly vegetarian.
-I went through a bad case of pneumonia in 2007 — no doubt exacerbated by a stressful house move that involved lots of bleach-based cleaning products — and it spurred me on to put a stop to my chocolate habit.
+I went through a bad case of pneumonia in 2007 — no doubt exacerbated by a stressful house move — and it spurred me on to put a stop to my chocolate habit.

-I set myself a rule of no sugary desserts and took to eating yogurt and oatcakes in the evening instead.
+I was clearly ready to change and I set myself a rule of no sugary desserts.
+I’ve always enjoyed food and I took to eating yogurt and oatcakes in the evening instead of chocolate.
 Slowly, slowly, the weight started to come off — it was hardly perceptible month to month, but it definitely started to show after several months on my new regime.

 So far so good.
-But then, in 2013, I was diagnosed with, among other things, inflammatory bowel disease.
+But then, in 2013, I was diagnosed with, among other things, inflammatory bowel disease (IBD).
 I was confused about what I should be eating: I was a fan of ‘healthy whole grains’ and yet I was now being advised to reduce fibre, eat white bread, and take Crohn’s disease medication.
 The hospital consultants were very supportive of the idea of managing the condition through diet.
-The problem was: what diet?
+The problem was: which diet?